 Try:

-• Buy more of the foods you want your kids to eat, but still include foods they love so they avoid feeling restricted.
+• Buy more of the foods you want your kids to eat, but include foods they love so they avoid feeling restricted.

 • Serve small mini meals at snack time instead of traditional “snack” foods and incorporate more traditional “snacks” into meals—like crackers alongside soup, for example.